Costs and benefits of authentication advice: Costs Model

 \section{Costs Model}

-In this section we describe our methodology for the creation of our costs model.
+In this section, we describe our methodology for the creation of our costs model.
 We began with a brainstorming exercise.
-At the heart of it was a conscious consideration for the usability costs; costs which are often-overlooked when security policies are implemented \cite{cranor2005security}.
-Table~\ref{tab:list cost cats} shows our finalized cost categories.
+At the heart of it was a conscious consideration for the usability costs: costs which are often-overlooked when security policies are implemented~\cite{cranor2005security}.
+We viewed costs as any burdens on the user who must follow the advice, or any burdens on the organisation who must either follow or enforce the advice.